kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Add key event dates to the [Kubernetes Release Calendar][kubernetes-release-calendar] during the cycle.
   - Ensure major calendar events are set to send an email reminder one week in advance.
   - Invite the K8s Contributor Calendar (cgnt364vd8s86hr2phapfjc6uk@group.calendar.google.com) to major calendar events.
-    - e.g. Enhancements Freeze, Code Freeze, etc
+    - e.g. Enhancements Freeze, Code Freeze and Test Freeze
     - Add a calendar entry for the time period before Enhancements Freeze with the title [1.xx] Enhancements Freeze coming on HH:mm PDT Month Day, Year
     - When creating Google calendar entries, delete the Google Meet link which is created by default
     - Be aware of the time zone when creating Google calendar entries as it will default to the last time zone used to create the last calendar entry
+    - If you get the "Message blocked" response after creating a calendar invitation, don't worry the invitation will be sent anyway.
+The reason why this message is generated is various, for example, the change of employers, the change of company DNS can lead to this.
 - Continue meeting with SIGs for introductions
 - Prepare for x.y.0-alpha.2 release and that master-blocking tests are all green.